Nouuu/Clean-Code-OCR/README.md

 ### Classes

-The main class is probably the one that can parse each line, regarding the given schéma :
+The main class is probably the one that can parse each line, regarding the given schema :

 ```typescript
 interface Parser {